 As discussed above in the section of this finding on least environmentally damaging feasible alternatives and mitigation, the conditions of the permit will ensure that the project will not have significant adverse impacts on the water quality of various watercourses within the project area and will ensure that the construction of the water pipeline will not adversely affect the biological productivity and functional capacity of the wetland environments through which the pipeline will be constructed.
-Therefore, the Commission finds that the project, as conditioned, will maintain the biological productivity and functional capacity of the habitat consistent with the requirements of Section 30233, 30230, and 30231 of the Coastal Act.
+Therefore, the Commission finds that the project, as conditioned, will maintain the biological productivity and functional capacity of Section 30233, 30230, and 30231 of the Coastal Act.